 Termite Nest inside tree stumps or trunks

-It’s from these “tree nests” that termites forage out in search of a large supply of food – your house!
+From these “tree nests” that termites forage out in search of an ample supply of food – your house!

-If the girth of the tree is wide enough, termites will build a nest about 1 to 1.5 meters up inside a tree trunk.
-But normally, most of the termite nests are found in the base where the roots spread out of trees.
+If the tree’s girth is wide enough, termites will build a nest about 1 to 1.5 meters up inside a tree trunk.
+But typically, most of the termite nests are found in the base, where the roots spread out of trees.

 External Termite leads or workings

-Mud-leads on the outside of the tree are the most visible signs you have termites affecting your tree.
-It doesn’t necessarily mean they are nesting inside the trunk but it certainly indicates they are operating in the area.
+Mud leads on the outside of the tree are the most visible signs you have termites affecting your tree.
+It doesn’t necessarily mean they are nesting inside the trunk, but it certainly indicates they operate in the area.

-Most of the time when you see these leads, the termites are coming down from their arboreal nest high up in the tree to forage for food.
+When you see these leads, the termites come down from their arboreal nest high up in the tree to forage for food.

 Some types of termites will build a nest on the outside, called an “Arboreal” nest.
-Some arboreal nests are like an annex for the major nest that has outgrown its capacity in the trunk.
+Some arboreal nests are like an annexe for the primary nest that has outgrown its capacity in the trunk.